 For more information on ministry-specific business supports, contact:

-Alberta small businesses and entrepreneurs may have unique needs depending on where they are located in the province.
-That is where regional supports come in.
+Alberta small businesses and entrepreneurs may have unique needs depending on where they are located.

 The Alberta Entrepreneurship Incubator program is a two-year pilot project, delivered through Alberta Innovates, which funds regional entrepreneur development and support programs that focus on fostering business creativity and collaboration.